myduino/Hibiscus-Sense-Arduino/Exercise_07_RGB_LED/README.md

 To control usual RGB LED, we can generate the PWM signal output to its indivial lead to produce different colour of RGB LED.

 ## Install Adafruit NeoPixel Library
 Let's use [Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library, to easily program the ESP32 to control the colour of WS2812 RGB LED using single-wire connection.
-Following the image below:
+Following the steps below:
 1. On the Arduino IDE, go to the Library Manager.
 2. Search for **`adafruit neopixel`**.
 3. Look for **Adafruit NeoPixel** by Adafruit, click the **INSTALL** button and wait until the installation process is done and the status on the library is *`1.12.x installed`*.